Projects | In Progress

 Overview

-SA-ICU-Strain is a multisite longitudinal cohort study of critical care delivery and outcomes and capacity strain in the South African public health system, including more than 8,000-patients.
+SA-ICU-Strain is a multisite longitudinal cohort study of critical care delivery and outcomes and capacity strain in the South African public health system, and a collaboration between Penn Medicine, the University of KwaZulu-Natal Nelson R. Mandela School of Medicine, and the KwaZulu-Natal Department of Health, including more than 8,000-patients.

 In parallel to its research aims, the SA-ICU-Strain Study Group is a forum for bidirectional mentorship.
-Study Group manuscripts include the published theses of South African M.Med students co-mentored by Penn and University of KwaZulu-Natal faculty members.
+Study Group manuscripts include the published theses of South African M.Med students co-mentored by Penn and University of KwaZulu-Natal faculty members, as well as manuscripts led by Penn trainees.
+Research mentees have since completed subspeciality training and are now appointed as faculty members in both the U.S. and South Africa.

 Results & Impact